-Harissa Chicken are grilled chicken breasts that have been marinated with a harissa rub of chipotle chilies, adobo sauce and spices then served with a refreshing cilantro salad.
-Great alone, as taco filling or base for a spicy chicken salad!
+Harissa Chicken are marinated grilled breasts with a rub of chipotle, adobo sauce and seasonings, served with a fresh cilantro salad.
+Perfect as an entree, taco filling or spicy chicken salad.

 Can you ever really have too many chicken recipes?
 Not when you are adding Harissa Chicken with a side of cilantro salad to the list.
 Around our house we use chicken for just about every meat recipe and nobody minds.
 The guys are happy as long as there is food on the table, it tastes good and there’s lots of it.